 The Inside-outside Book of Libraries by Roxie Munro takes readers all around the world to peek inside libraries.
 This book was great and even though it’s long ( I wouldn’t read the whole thing with a child under 5) it’s easy to break into segments.
-I loved learning about the Library of Congress, the library aboard a aircraft carrier, and my son thought it was super cool that the elementary school featured was from the Texas town my husband grew up in.
+I loved learning about the Library of Congress, the library aboard an aircraft carrier, and my son thought it was super cool that the elementary school featured was from the Texas town my husband grew up in.
 Great illustrations by Julie Cummins take this nonfiction book from good to great.

-Comin’ Down to Storytime by Rob Reid was a bit of a flop at our house but I don’t think it will be a flop in every house.
-My daughter did not like me singing the text at all but I couldn’t help it.
+Comin’ Down to Storytime by Rob Reid was a bit of a flop at our house, but I don’t think it will be a flop in every house.
+My daughter did not like me singing the text at all, but I couldn’t help it.
 The text is a reworking of the song ” She’ll be coming ’round the mountain when she comes” and you can’t help but sing.
-That wasn’t cool with my 3 year old.
+That wasn’t cool with my three-year-old.
 The book is cute and takes readers through all the parts of your typical library story time.
 I think most toddlers will like it, especially if their parents have nice singing voices.

 Read It, Don’t Eat It! by Ian Schoenherr is a cute book that teaches kids all about how to treat books with funny illustrations of animals.
 Both my kids liked this book and laughed at how naughty the animals were.
 There isn’t too much text which makes this a great choice for toddlers as well as preschoolers.

 It’s a Book by Lane Smith is not going to be universally adored.
-I loved the book but I would be doing you all a disservice if I didn’t tell you that the book has the word Jackass in it twice.
+I loved the book, but I would be doing you all a disservice if I didn’t tell you that the book has the word Jackass in it twice.
 While technically that is not a curse word it’s hard not to notice that the way the author uses it is tongue and cheek and any child with any knowledge of “bad words” will be clued into the author’s tone for sure.
-I read it with my son who loved it and laughed a long with me at the donkey who was clueless, but I think he especially loved it because it had what he deems a “bad word”.
-The book is a great commentary on tech vs traditional books and as a read aloud it’s got great rhythm but I wouldn’t read it to a group of kids (even though I would read it to my own) because of the language.
+I read it with my son who loved it and laughed along with me at the donkey who was clueless, but I think he especially loved it because it had what he deems a “bad word”.
+The book is a great commentary on tech vs. traditional books, and as a read aloud it’s got a great rhythm, but I wouldn’t read it to a group of kids (even though I would read it to my own) because of the language.
 Read it first and see if it works for your family.

 “L” Is for Library by Sonya Terry is a sweet alphabet book that takes readers from A to Z with things all about the library.
 I really liked this book and especially appreciated all the references to online tools as part of the library.
-It held both my 3 and 6 year olds attention and the sweet illustrations by Nicole Wong went just perfectly with the text.
+It held both my 3 and six-year-olds attention and the sweet illustrations by Nicole Wong went just perfectly with the text.

 The Librarian from the Black Lagoon by Mike Thaler .
-The Black Lagoon series is always a hit here and my kids laugh and laugh at how terribly over the top the child in the books imagines his teachers and other adults at school.
-In this book he is imagining his librarian to be a terrible monster who laminates kids who talk in the library.
+The Black Lagoon series is always a hit here, and my kids laugh and laugh at how terribly over the top the child in the books imagines his teachers and other adults at school.
+In this book, he imagines his librarian to be a terrible monster who laminates kids who talk in the library.
 I think these books are funny and give kids an opportunity to talk about fear in a lighthearted setting.